department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply.md

 - VA medical records and hospital records that relate to your claimed illnesses or injuries
 - Private medical records and hospital reports that relate to your claimed illnesses or injuries
+- Supporting or lay statements from family, friends, or coworkers with knowledge of your claimed illness or injuries

 **Please note:** You don’t have to submit evidence or supporting documents for your disability claim.
 If you don't submit any evidence, we may schedule a claim exam for you to help us decide your claim.
 You have up to 1 year from the date we receive your claim to turn in any evidence.